What was your inspiration for AFTERMATH?

 Why do I sometimes see the DECEPTION SO series called RUN TO YOU?
 And why do I sometimes see six shorter Run to You publications?

 The first two books in the DECEPTION SO series were originally published by my former publisher as the RUN TO YOU serial.
 A few days after I sent in my contract for the two books, they changed the titles and told me they were going to publish the two books as a six-part serial.
 The two books were released in six installments, one week apart, in 2014.
 But the serial format was a flop.
 No one wanted to make six separate payments for the equivalent of two complete books.
 I was heartbroken.
 More than that – I was grief-stricken.
 After Book One (the first three serial installments) won the RITA Award for Best First Book, I got my rights back to the series and took the serial installments off the market.
-I compiled the books back to full-length–the way they were meant to be–gave them their original titles back, designed new covers, released them in print, and continued the series with more books.
+I compiled the books back to full-length–the way they were meant to be–returned their original DECEPTION SO titles, designed new covers, released them in print, and continued the series with more books.
 A happy ending!

 Why did you become a writer?